partiql/partiql-lang-kotlin/docs/user/CLI.md

 ## Reading/Writing Files
 The REPL provides the `read_file` function to stream data from a file.
-The files need to be placed in the folder `cli`, and they must contain only a single Ion value (typically a list).
+The files need to be placed in the folder `cli`, and, if using the default file type (Ion), they must contain only a single Ion value (typically a list).

+**Note**: Later on, we will introduce reading different file types, but we will first focus on the default (Ion).

 For example, create a file called `data.ion` in the `cli` folder with the following contents
 ```ion